sanstream/Storificate/readme.md

 					{
 						"renderLogic" : "Chapter_1\/Pages\/2\/2.js",
 						"textView":{
-							"content": 		"The text of the first page of the first chapter.", "contentType": 	"text"
+							"content": 		"The text of the second page of the first chapter.", "contentType": 	"text"
 						}
 					},